leegao/readme2tex/READOTHER.md

 mode.
 For most inline equations, this is usually a non-issue.

 #### How to compile this document
+Make sure that you have the `tikz` and the `xcolor` packages installed locally.

     python -m readme2tex --usepackage "tikz" --usepackage "xcolor" --output README.md --branch svgs